benders5e/benders5e/fighter.md

 | Bad News    | Crafted | 10gp (5) | 2d12 piercing| 25 lb.| 200/800| Two-handed, reload 1, misfire 3
 | Hand Mortar | Crafted | 10gp (1) | 2d8 fire     | 10 lb.| 30/60  | Reload 1, misfire 3, explosive
 </div>

-This archetype focuses on the ability to design, craft, and utilize powerful, yet dangerous ranged weapons.
-Through creative innovation and immaculate aim, you become a distant force of death on the battlefield.
-However, not being a perfect science, firearms carry an inherent instability that can occasionally leave you without a functional means of attack.
-This is the danger of new, untested technologies in a world where the arcane energies that rule the elements are ever present.

-Should this path of powder, fire, and metal call to you, keep your wits about you, hold on to your convictions as a fighter, and let skill meet luck to guide your bullets to strike true.

-#### Firearm Proficiency
-Starting when you choose this archetype at 3rd level, you gain proficiency with firearms, allowing you to add your proficiency bonus to attacks made with firearms.

-#### Gunsmith
-Upon choosing this archetype at 3rd level, you gain proficiency with Tinker’s Tools.
-You may use them to craft ammunition at half the cost, repair damaged firearms, or even draft and create new ones (DM’s discretion).
-Some extremely experimental and intricate firearms are only available through crafting.

 ##### Firearm Properties
 Firearms are a new and volatile technology, and as such bring their own unique set of weapon properties.
 Some properties are followed by a number, and this number signifies an element of that property (outlined below).
 These properties replace the optional ones presented in the Dungeon Master’s Guide.
 Firearms are ranged weapons.